aymanimtyaz/spndr/README.md

 3. Sends the reply selected in step 2b. above to the user.

 And the process repeats.

+### WARNING!!!, THE NEXT SECTION IS CURRENTLY OUTDATED AND WILL BE UPDATED SOON

 ## File functionality
 This is a brief description of each file in its current state: